Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Introduction

 \section{Introduction}

 Learning under privileged information is a paradigm where, exclusively for the training samples, one has access to supplementary information beyond the target outputs~\cite{lupi_2010,yang2017miml,lee2018spigan,lambert2018deep}.
 The idea is to use this side information to guide the training towards a model that achieves lower generalization error.
-Such an approach can be beneficial in two situations: \emph{(i)} compared to standard supervised learning it is in general possible to achieve better performance with the same (typically small) number of training samples; \emph{(ii)} it is possible to steer the learning so as to overcome potential biases in the training set.
+Such an approach can be beneficial in two situations: \emph{(i)} compared to standard supervised learning it is in general possible to achieve better performance with the same (typically small) number of training samples; \emph{(ii)} it is possible to steer the learning so as to overcome potential biases in the training set. {Both situations arise in many domains, but are particularly challenging for the fine-grained classification of animal species: due to difficulties of observing and photographing animals, practical training sets will unavoidably suffer from observational biases and also have limited sample sizes for certain classes.}

 The concept of privileged information during training was originally introduced in~\cite{lupi_2010} to improve the estimation of slack variables and the convergence rate of Support Vector Machines (SVMs).
 Subsequent works~\cite{yang2017miml,lee2018spigan,lambert2018deep} have adapted this idea to a variety of visual tasks, by adding bounding boxes, attributes or sketches as privileged information \cite{IB_visual2016,chen2017training}.
-Technically, one can interpret learning under privileged information as a regularization of the model parameters with additional knowledge about the training samples.
+Technically, one can interpret {learning under} privileged information as a regularization of the model parameters with additional knowledge about the training samples.

 Many common CNN architectures, like ResNet~\cite{he2016} or Inception~\cite{szegedy2015}, employ a global average pooling layer before the final fully connected layer(s), in order to reduce the number of parameters and to make the model applicable to input images of varying size.
 However, much information is lost during feature averaging, as features of the object of interest (in our case the animal) are merged with background features.
 Evidently, this can lead to noisy representations, particularly if the training set for some target classes is small -- a frequent situation when dealing with skewed data distributions where some classes, for instance certain animal species~\cite{Horn_2018_CVPR}, are much rarer than others.
 A similar problem arises when the procedure used to acquire the training data induces sampling biases, which then may cause the network to learn spurious correlations that are irrelevant, or even harmful, for the task~\cite{torralba2011unbiased,ritter2017cognitive}.
 Specifically, global pooling operations harm generalization if different categories of interest often appear in the same context, thus complicating the conceptually simple task to focus on a small, relevant region; such as for instance in our application, where animals are surrounded by similar vegetation.
 We thus advocate the use of privileged information during training to guide the model's attention.